-Monster of the Week is a — you guessed it — regular look at the denizens of our monster-haunted world.
-In some of these, we’ll look at the possible science behind a creature of myth, movie or legend.
-Other times, we”ll just wax philosophic about the monster’s underlying meaning.
-After all, the word “monstrosity” originates from the Latin monstrare, which meant to show or illustrate a point.
+Monster of the Week is a — you guessed it — regular look at the denizens is of our monster-haunted world.
+Sometimes we’ll focus on the cultural aspects, but mostly we’ll look at the possible science behind a creature of myth, movie or legend.

 About the author: Robert Lamb is a senior writer and podcaster at HowStuffWorks.com, where he co-hosts Stuff to Blow Your Mind with Julie Douglas.
 He has a love for monsters, an aversion to slugs and a hankering for electronic music.